AmadeusITGroup/dataio-framework/CONTRIBUTING.md

 ## License

-Data I/O is released under the [PLACEHOLDER LICENSE][license].
+Data I/O is released under the [Apache License 2.0][license].
 By contributing to this project, you agree to license your contributions under the terms of the project's license.

 [gettingstarted]: https://amadeusitgroup.github.io/dataio/getting-started.html
 [documentation]: https://amadeusitgroup.github.io/dataio